celestiaorg/docs/community/foundation-delegation-program.md

 validator or on Mocha testnet if not) that is connected and reporting to the Celestia Labs [OTEL collector](../how-to-guides/celestia-node-metrics.md) (for new applicants - on testnet, so that we can evaluate performance)
-* Not jailed or slashed in the 6 months before application deadline
+* Not jailed or slashed in the 6 months before the application deadline
 * Not associated with an exchange or custodian
 * Not in the top 10 validators by delegation power, unless it enters the top 10 as a result of the Foundation’s delegation under this program